Lucyjpjones/lj-fscr/testing.md

 - [x] If the user clicks the 'contact' link they are directed to the contact form on the homepage
 - [x] If the user is not logged in, the 'blog' link on main dropdown menu directs the user to the register page
 - [x] The 'Join now' link is only visible on the main menu when a user is not logged in
-- [x] Clicking the `brand logo` from any page on the site navigates the user back to the homepage
+- [x] Clicking the brand logo from any page on the site navigates the user back to the homepage
-- [x] `Search bar` showing the correct format based on device size
+- [x] Search bar showing the correct format based on device size
-- [x] After entering keywords and hitting enter or the `search icon`, user is directed to the search page template with appropriate results
+- [x] After entering keywords and hitting enter or the search icon, user is directed to the search page template with appropriate results
 - [x] If user enters a keyword with no results the correct message is displayed
-- [x] When not logged, under the `profile icon` user has the options of 'register' and 'login'
+- [x] When not logged, under the profile icon user has the options of 'register' and 'login'
-- [x] When logged in, under the `profile icon` user has the options of 'My profile' and 'logout'
+- [x] When logged in, under the profile icon user has the options of 'My profile' and 'logout'
-- [x] When logged in as admin, under the `profile icon` user has the added options of 'product management' and 'programme management'
+- [x] When logged in as admin, under the profile icon user has the added options of 'product management' and 'programme management'
 - [x] All links displayed on the profile dropdown menu direct the user to the expected page
 - [x] When the bag icon is clicked user is directed to the bag template
 - [x] Before adding to bag, user is directed to the correct empty bag template